What do you like about where you live? If you’re over 50, what in particular suits you, or for that matter, poses challenges?

 Provide as little or as much as you care to.
 Again, no personal identifying information will be made public.

-I welcome your thoughts, and I hope for your input.
+I welcome your thoughts, I hope for your input, and please share.

 * Source: Kaiser Family Foundation.